How To Support African-American Farmers

 If you want to support a truly diverse future for mycology and agriculture in the United States, you could start by buying a copy of Leah Penniman’s book, Farming While Black: Soul Fire Farm’s Practical Guide to Liberation on the Land.

 Documentarian Anthony Rodriguez is raising funds for a documentary series called Growing Back to Nature.
-The first episode features William Padilla-Brown and the urban farming movement.
+The first episode features William Padilla-Brown and the urban farming movement, shinning a light on mycology and the beauty of fungi.
 You can donate at this GoFundMe link.

 Organizations That Support African-American Farmers